opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 -------

-One of the benefits to gNMI is it's "schema-less" encoding that allows clients or devices to update only the paths that need to be updated.
+One of the benefits of gNMI is it's "schema-less" encoding, which allows clients or devices to update only the paths that need to be updated.
 This is particularly useful for subscriptions.